sbalayan1/sbalayan1/README.md

 ## Projects
 ____________________
-:video_game: PokemonBrawl Demo | Repo
+PokemonBrawl Demo | Repo
-- *Mock Pokemon application with full battle, catching, and team building functionality.*
+:video_game: *Mock Pokemon application with full battle, catching, and team building functionality.*

-:coffee: DevBrothersCoffee Demo | Repo
+DevBrothersCoffee Demo | Repo
-- *Coffee ordering application for specialty and customizable drinks as well as boutique coffee beans.*
+:coffee: *Coffee ordering application for specialty and customizable drinks as well as boutique coffee beans.*

-:dog: SJ Animal Shelter Demo | Repo
+SJ Animal Shelter Demo | Repo
-- *Animal shelter application that connects users to adoptable cats and dogs at their nearby shelters.*
+:dog: *Animal shelter application that connects users to adoptable cats and dogs at their nearby shelters.*

-:joystick: LolBuilderPro Demo | Repo
+LolBuilderPro Demo | Repo
-- *Web application that uses the League of Legends API to allow users to select, customize, and battle other champions.*
+:joystick: *Web application that uses the League of Legends API to allow users to select, customize, and battle other champions.*

-:laughing: MemeProject Demo | Repo
+MemeProject Demo | Repo
-- *SPA that incorporates HTML, CSS, JavaScript, Canvas, and an external meme API that lets users create custom memes.*
+:laughing: *SPA that incorporates HTML, CSS, JavaScript, Canvas, and an external meme API that lets users create custom memes.*

 ## Contact Me 📫
 ____________________